brainboxdotcc/DPP/docpages/advanced_reference/coroutines.md

 ### I heard you liked tasks
-\note This next example is fairly advanced and makes uses of many of both C++ and D++'s advanced features.
+\note This next example is fairly advanced and makes use of many of both C++ and D++'s advanced features.

 Lastly, `dpp::task` takes its return type as a template parameter, which allows you to use tasks inside tasks and return a result from them.
 Here is an example of a command making use of that to retrieve the avatar of a specified user, or if missing, the sender :